HOW TO SUPPORT YOUR BODY TO DETOX NATURALLY

 Here are a few natural ideas to take the pressure off the primary organ of detoxification, your liver, and to help it work efficiently:

 Start the day with hot water and lemon.
-The citric acid encourages your liver to produce bile, which helps you excrete toxins.
+The citric acid encourages your liver to produce bile, an essential component of healthy digestion.

-Keep well hydrated.
 Try adding in 1-2 cups a day of herbal teas containing fennel, aniseed, dandelion, burdock, milk thistle, nettle and liquorice.
-I like: Pukka Detox https://amzn.to/2TqJBF4 and Clipper Detox https://amzn.to/2StXHFv.
-Green tea, cinnamon and turmeric tea are also great choices.
+I like: Pukka Detox, Pukka Cleanse, Clipper Detox, Clipper Nettle, and Yogi Detox.
+Green tea, cinnamon, and turmeric tea are also great choices.
+Herbal teas can be steeped and make a great low sugar cold drink too!

-Sulphur-rich foods: broccoli, Brussel sprouts, cabbage, cauliflower, garlic, kale, onions, radishes .
+Sulphur-rich foods: broccoli, Brussel sprouts, cabbage, cauliflower, garlic, kale, onions, and radishes .

 Green leafy and bitter veg: artichokes, aubergine, beet greens, bitter melon, chicory, collard greens, endive, kale, mustard greens, parsley, rocket, spinach, watercress.

-Healthy fats: oily fish, olives and cold-pressed olive oil, nuts, seeds, avocado.
+Healthy fats: oily fish, avocado, nuts, seeds, and cold-pressed olive oil.

 Beetroot and carrots.

-Vitamin C rich foods: citrus fruits, berries, papaya, peppers, broccoli, Brussel sprouts, strawberries, pineapple, kiwi, tomatoes.
+Vitamin C rich foods: citrus fruits, berries, papaya, peppers, broccoli, Brussels sprouts, strawberries, pineapple, kiwi, tomatoes.

-Cut back on alcohol, excess caffeine, salt and refined sug
+Cut back on alcohol, excess caffeine, salt and refined sugar.

 As well as looking after your nutrition, these lifestyle factors are also important to consider as part of the bigger picture: